veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ## Documenting your code

-Crystal supports a markdown syntax.
-Let's add some documentation with examples:
+Crystal documentation supports a markdown syntax.
+Let's add some docs with examples:

 {% highlight ruby %}
 require "./hallo/*"